Student Leadership at Bennington

 SEPC consists of a group of elected students who represent the student body on issues affecting academic life at Bennington.
 In addition to the head and secretary of the committee, two representatives per discipline serve as liaisons between students, faculty, and the administration.
 They know the ins and outs of each discipline and are available resources for other students, faculty, and staff regarding each area of study.
 SEPC coordinates mid-term and end-of-term course evaluations that provide a forum for students to supply course feedback to the college.
 In addition to evaluating individual courses and teachers, SEPC also considers larger questions of academic policy and articulates concerns and interests of the student community.
 For more information, please visit our website.

 Orientation Leaders (OLs)

 Each new student (new, transfer, exchange) is assigned to an upperclass student who assists in the academic acclimation to Bennington OLs start meeting with their group during Orientation and continue their support through the first few weeks of term.
-They are selected and supervised by Academic Services.
+They are selected and supervised by Student Life.

 Wellness Peers (BeWell)